ricksterhd123/docusearch/docusearch-api/README.md

-# Docusearch
+# docusearch-api

-This is the backend API for the docusearch webapp, a read-only thin wrapper around elasticsearch (gem provides library methods for writing)
+This is the backend REST API for the docusearch-app, a read-only thin wrapper around elasticsearch (gem provides library methods for writing), built using ruby, rack and elasticsearch client.

 ## Getting Started